AU-HCI/website/markdown/git.md

 go.
 Otherwise an error happened, and so try again, but if you can't figure it out, then ask on Slack.

-You only ever need to clone a repoistory once.
+You only ever need to clone a repository once.
 Unless you delete the folder you will never have to clone this repository again.

 # Editing files in your repo